pawanjay176/rustic-builder/README.md

 The name references both its implementation language (Rust) and its rustic nature - serving farm-to-table payloads from your local execution client.

+Note: This currently does not support updating the gas limit at runtime based on the validator registrations.
+It is meant to use in a controlled [kurtosis](https://github.com/ethpandaops/ethereum-package) like setup where the gas limit does not change over the duration of the testnet.

 ## Installation

 ### From Source